ErinaTheDummy/SwordToShield/ItemCompendium.md

 ### Tincture of Laudanum
 A vial of slightly yellow transparent liquid.
-When consumed a creature is temporarily immune to the effects of madness and insanity.
+When consumed a creature is temporarily immune to the effects of madness and insanity for 2 hours.
 After consuming roll will, on a 15 or lower you become addicted to Laudanum.
 May be consumed as a bonus action.

 ### Tincture of Goldroot
 A vial of brown translucent liquid.
 Grants resistance to poison and disease for